 We apply rental charges on a monthly basis on the 1st of each month.
 You must pay your rent on or before the 1st of each month or you will be in arrears.
 You can pay your rent weekly, fortnightly or monthly but you must pay in full and on time.

 You can pay by either:

-At any Post Office or Paypoint.
+- At any Post Office or Paypoint.
 You will need your Ochil View “swipe card” to do this.
-Click here to find your nearest paypoint
+Find your nearest paypoint.

-By debit or credit card over the phone to our office between (9:00am to 5:00pm Monday to Friday, except bank holidays):
+- By debit or credit card over the phone to our office between (9:00am to 5:00pm Monday to Friday, except bank holidays):

 It is your responsibility to make sure your rent is paid on time and to contact us if you can't pay.
 If you do not contact us or if you do not keep to agreements that you make, we will take action.
-This will include legal action to end your tenancy, evict you and recover unpaid rent.
+This can include legal action to end your tenancy, evict you and recover unpaid rent.
 If your financial situation is not manageable then we would recommend that you get advice and help.
 You can get free advice from Citizen’s Advice Bureau (CAB) or the National Debtline.

 You can read our Rent Arrears Policy and Rent Policy in Corporate Information section